simeononsecurity/simeononsecurity.ch/content/guides/configuring-hotspot-20-alta-labs-access-points/index.en.md

 ______

-## Prerequisites for Configuration of Hotspot 2.0 on Alta Labs Access POints
+## Prerequisites for Configuration of Hotspot 2.0 on Alta Labs Access Points

 Before diving into the configuration, ensure you have the following: